Participating in Tomonoura Tai-ami Sea Bream Net Fishing (2026 Guide)

 Essential Travel Logistics: Access from Fukuyama and Practical Tips

 Reaching Tomonoura is straightforward when starting from JR Fukuyama Station.
-Frequent buses depart from the station's south exit and take about 30 minutes to reach the port.
-The bus ride offers glimpses of the rural Hiroshima landscape and the approaching coastline.
-Be sure to check the return schedule to avoid a long wait after the event.
+Tomotetsu Bus Route 5 departs from the station's south exit (Bus Stop 11) and takes about 30 minutes to reach Tomonoura, with one-way fares of ¥530 in 2026.
+Buses run roughly every 20-30 minutes from 06:00 to 21:00.
+The ride offers glimpses of the rural Hiroshima landscape and the approaching coastline.
+Be sure to photograph the return schedule at the Tomonoura stop to avoid a long wait after the event.
+If you're combining this trip with the rest of the prefecture, our Hiroshima attractions guide and the Kure day trip itinerary stack well on adjacent days.

 Once you arrive at the Tomonoura bus stop, the pier is just a five-minute walk away.
 Follow the signs toward the harbor or look for the Joyato lighthouse in the distance.
 The path takes you through a few narrow streets lined with local shops and cafes.
 It is a pleasant walk that helps you get oriented with the town's layout.